 4 And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.

-Yes, the work of the Lord is at work among us, here, now, and you can be a part of it!
-I would ask you, as does Moroni, the prophet who made the above request and promise, that you look into this church of Christ, namely, The Church of Jesus Christ of Latter-Day Saints.
+Yes, the kingdom of the Lord is at work among us, here, now, and you can be a part of it.
+I would ask you, as does Moroni, the prophet who made the above request and promise, that you would look into this church of Christ, namely, The Church of Jesus Christ of Latter-Day Saints.
 Here are two links to look at in your search for the truth of these things.

 The church’s official website: